cbiffle/brittle-kernel/doc/manual/arch/objects.rst

 time) consisting of *slots*.
 Each slot is either *empty* or refers to a kernel object of the types listed above.

-Programs can hold keys to empty slots.
+Programs can hold keys to empty slots (represented as :ref:`kor-slot` objects).
 They form a second currency, alongside Memory objects: a key to an empty slot represents the right to increase the number of living objects, and is required to split a Memory object in half.

 Programs can also hold keys *to the Object Table itself*.
 With a key to the Object Table, a program can make its own rules: